algeboy/Glassbox/Countable/Sets.md

 ```math
 \text{ConSet} := \{\mathbb{N}\}\sqcup \bigsqcup_{n:\mathbb{N}}[n]
 ```
-There is a problem with using a $\Sigma$ type which is that the terms here are types themselves and thus comparison fall into undecidable territory.
+There is a problem with using a $\Sigma$ type which is that the terms here are types themselves and thus comparison falls into undecidable territory.
 In general, comparing $A,B:Type$ via $A=_{Type}B$ is not generally a decidable type.
 So a proof involving valid composition of functions becomes impossible in general.
 But we are pulling back to specifically constructed set $\mathbb{N}$ and $[n]$.
 If we keep track of that information, we can in fact decide equality as sets because our constructors have transport and therefore
 ```math
     m=n \to [m]=[n]
 ```